Charges upgraded for Baton Rouge teen accused in shooting after father dies in hospital

 BATON ROUGE - A 17-year-old is charged with killing his father after he allegedly shot him during an argument last week.

-The sheriff's office confirmed Monday that Burt Templet died three days after he was found with a gunshot wound to his head.
+Authorities confirmed Monday that Burt Templet died three days after he was found with a gunshot wound to the head.

 According to the initial report, officers received a call around 4 a.m.
 June 3 that a man shot and killed his father at a location on Gray Moss Avenue.
 The shooter was identified as Anthony Templet, the victim's teenage son.